 Silo Syndrome

-As vehicles become more sophisticated, more connected, the individual mechanical and electronic subsystems that make up the collective are each becoming increasingly specialized and complex.
-The risk is that this can lead to functional developments occurring in isolation, to the extent that less-than-optimal overall performance is realized when the systems finally merge later in the program.
+As vehicles become more sophisticated, more connected, the individual mechanical and electronic subsystems that make up the collective are each becoming increasingly specialised and complex.
+The risk is that this can lead to functional developments occurring in isolation, to the extent that less-than-optimal overall performance is realised when the systems finally merge later in the programme.

 Future Shock